South Harrison Boys Basketball defeats Petersburg to earn AA Regional Champs and advance to Charleston

 And it was Boulden again who faked a layup with a quick pass to Burnside who finished the job.

-South Harrison was awarded the AA Boy Basketball Regional honor and have officially punched their ticket to Charleston.
+South Harrison was awarded the AA Boy Basketball Regional honor and has officially punched their ticket to Charleston.

 Head coach Tom Sears says their drive and determination stemmed from a loss in Charleston last season.